chili-publish/grafx-documentation/docs/CHILI-GraFx/applications/editor-comparison/index.md

-# Smart Template Editors compared
+# GraFx Studio and GraFx Publisher: Feature Comparison

-**GraFx Studio** extends the possibilities in **CHILI GraFx**, enabling a wider range of use cases, including print, static and animated digital content and multi-channel output. **GraFx Studio** goes further by providing advanced tools for creating dynamic, engaging content, expanding what you can achieve across digital and traditional channels.
+**GraFx Studio** represents the next generation of AI powered content creation in **CHILI GraFx**, offering a streamlined and future-ready experience with enhanced capabilities for print, digital, and animated content, all optimized for true **multichannel** output.
+Built with a **modern UI** and **intuitive workflows**, GraFx Studio is designed for **effortless integration** and a **scalable cloud performance** that supports a broad range of use cases.

-With the tools and features available in GraFx Studio, many use cases can be solved in different, more flexible ways.
-The platform offers new approaches to content creation that not only cover existing needs but also open up possibilities for innovative workflows and outputs that weren’t achievable before.
+The new tech stack powering GraFx Studio introduces a **Connector framework** for seamless integration with external systems, providing flexibility and a more dynamic approach to content management.
+This forward-thinking architecture enables teams to create engaging, adaptable content that scales across traditional and digital channels with ease.

-Therefore we redesigned the editor, SDK and API from scratch.
+With GraFx Studio, you gain not only the tools to meet current needs but also the potential to explore innovative workflows and outputs.
+The **editor**, **SDK**, and **API** have been redesigned from the ground up, making GraFx Studio the platform for today’s and tomorrow’s creative challenges.

-Explore the comparison below to see how GraFx Studio’s features can solve even more creative challenges and elevate your content creation process.
+Explore the comparison below to see how GraFx Studio’s advanced features unlock new creative possibilities and elevate your content creation process.

 {{ read_excel('./features.xlsx', engine='openpyxl') }}